10110111/CalcMySky/doc/model_generation.md

 #### <a name="angstrom-exponent">`angstrom exponent`</a>

-This entry defines the Angström exponent, which describes the power law dependence of the optical thickness of a medium on wavelength.
+This entry defines the Ångström exponent, which describes the power law dependence of the optical thickness (extinction coefficient) of a medium on wavelength.
 For Rayleigh scattering its value is 4, while for clouds it is about zero.

 #### `needs interpolation guides`